During Tech DD interviews, we’ve witnessed the differences between the needs of private equity and trade buyers.

 More Governance and Expectations

-So the business and tech are preserved.
-But the team isn’t – there may be additional members or other trusted sources/turnaround experts who come on board, especially if the founder(s) are leaving the business as part of the deal.
+Additional members or other trusted sources/turnaround CEOs may come on board.
+Especially if the founder(s) are leaving the business as part of the deal.

 - Understand your buyer’s intentions and what’s of interest to them

-- There are differences if it’s a trade buyer vs a PE investor and therefore your responses will need to be tailored to that audience
+- There are differences if it’s a trade buyer vs a PE investor.
+Hence your responses will need to be tailored to that audience.

 - Be prepared for and plan what will happen once the deal goes through